-In the item discrimination test of this job motivation scale, which consists of 30 statements, the results in the corrected item-total correlation table column are found to be in the range above 0.30 namely in the range of 0.415 to 0.761.
+In the item discrimination test of this job motivation scale, which consists of 30 statements, the results in the corrected item-total correlation table column are found to be in the range above 0.30.
 Therefore, it can be interpreted that all items are declared to be intact and suitable for use.
 Then, in the item reliability test table below, a result of 0.908 was found.
 Where it can be interpreted that the reliability of the items on the job motivation scale has a good level of feasibility.